The TD Summer Reading Club is back!

 Kids can write their own jokes and read the jokes submitted by other kids.
 There is an option to like a joke and sort the jokes by most popular and trending.

-Kean Soo has written an original web comic called The Transfer Student.
+Author and illustrator Mike Deas is working on an original web comic.
 Kids can read it and then participate in discussion questions with other kids.
-Yves Bourgelas has written an original web comic in French that kids can check out as well.
+Sacha Lefebvre and Jean-Francois Laliberté have written an original web comic in French that kids can check out as well.